Machin-Type Formula

 Entry 2.

-Another beautiful identity is used to generate many Machin-type formulas of a class of identities involving a well known formula that Hwang Chien-Lih (1997) used to compute the digits of Pi [1], namely
+Another beautiful identity is used to generate many Machin-type formulas.
+This class of identities involving a well-known formula that Hwang Chien-Lih (1997) used to compute the digits of Pi [1], namely

 For each positive integer n,